+Across jurisdictions, the unemployment rate ranged from 3.5 per cent in the ACT to 7.9 per cent in SA (table 2A.46).
 The unemployment rate needs to be interpreted within the context of labour force participation rates (the proportion of the working age population either in employment or actively looking for work).
-Nationally in June 2014, the labour force participation rate was 64.7 per cent.
-Labour force participation rates ranged from 74.6 per cent in the NT to 60.7 per cent in Tasmania (figure 2.10, tables 2A.47-49).
+Nationally in June 2015, the labour force participation rate was 64.8 per cent.
+Labour force participation rates ranged from 60.7 per cent in Tasmania to 76.6 per cent in the NT (figure 2.8).

-Data on labour force participation rates and unemployment rates for all people of working age, disaggregated by sex, are available in tables 2A.47-49.
+Data on labour force participation rates and unemployment rates for all people of working age, disaggregated by sex and reported back to 2006, are available in table 2A.46.